Thinking about making your first skydive? Have a few questions? No problem!

 We encourage you to read through the questions and answers below prior to your jump at Skydive PA.
 Should you have additional questions, please feel free to contact us.
 We’d love to speak with you and answer any questions you may have!

 The basic physical requirements are being able to lift your legs to hip distance from a chair-sitting position and holding it.
 Other things to consider are walking up a ladder into the aircraft and walking hunched over towards the door to jump.
+Unfortunately, we are unable to accommodate individuals without full use of their legs.

 We have taken people with physical handicaps with the proper notification and preparation before jumping.
 However, if you are concerned, we advise you to first consult your doctor.